miguelangelooscardoso/miguelangelooscardoso.github.io/cover.md

 After concluding my studies, my interest in technologies such as hydrogen storage solutions, CO$$_2$$ capture, and batteries increased a lot.
 Definitely, my academic years gave me another perspective on those technologies, and I am proud of that.

+Currently, I have been investing in developing my programming skills, logical reasoning, and understanding of systems operations, thereby expanding my skill set to encompass software development, data management, and SAP solutions.
+Moreover, my commitment to a successful career transition into the technology sector is underscored by my dedication to continuously enhance my skills and embrace new challenges in the ever-evolving digital landscape.